ozguryilmaz07/x-board/README.md

  Installation Guide IOS:
 ===========
-1. Extract the downloaded t-boardpro.zip file.
+1. Extract the downloaded x-boardpro.zip file.

-2. Open the t-boardpro folder,you will find t-boardpro.xcodeProject file and double click on that folder to open Xcode.
+2. Open the x-boardpro folder,you will find x-boardpro.xcodeProject file and double click on that folder to open Xcode.
  ![](http://i.imgur.com/KvoNsL4.png)
-3. Click on project file from Project navigator and click on the t-boardpro under the Targets.
+3. Click on project file from Project navigator and click on the x-boardpro under the Targets.
 4. Click on General , set the proper Bundle Identifier and go to Build settings menu, change Proovisioning profile under Code Signing.
  ![](http://i.imgur.com/nf2pBHd.png)
 5. Go to Prefix File and set the client_id and client_secrete id .